-CNBC's Rick Santelli discusses the latest action in the bond market, and with the U.S. dollar.
+CNBC's Rick Santelli discusses the latest action in the bond market, and the eur/yen trade.

 CNBC's Rick Santelli discusses the latest action in the bond market, and the U.S. dollar.

 Treasury Secretary Jack Lew, shares his views on tax reform.